Oriental workshop rugs:

 ferrets).

-Iranian rugs from the Arak region, wool, cotton warp and weft, circa 1970.
-Very
+Iranian rug from the Arak region, kurk* wool, cotton warp and weft, circa 1950.
+Very good condition.
+Fine workmanship.
+Strong and durable rug.

 Iran sarough : 2,88 x 0,85 m